-Most property managers charge a leasing fee, which covers the work involved in getting the rental property leased to a tenant.
+Most property managers charge a leasing fee, which covers the work involved in getting the rental property leased to a resident.
 This can include:

-Some landlords may choose to work with a property manager during the leasing period only, opting to handle the ongoing management themselves once a tenant is placed.
+Some landlords may choose to work with a property manager during the leasing period only, opting to handle the ongoing management themselves once a resident is placed.

 Leasing fees can be a flat rate but are generally calculated as a percentage of the first month’s rent.
 In the Atlanta area, the average leasing fee ranges from 50-100% of the first month’s rent.